HassanBinHaroon/deep-hough-transform/README.md

 Click on the following link.

+         Select the GPU from change runtime type after clicking the following link.

+         then Run all.

 https://colab.research.google.com/github/HassanBinHaroon/deep-hough-transform/blob/main/Hanqer_Deep_Hough_Transform.ipynb

-Just select the GPU from change runtime type

-then Run all